ADVISORY MINNEAPOLIS-POLICE/PROTESTS-- MULTIPLE LOCATIONS--

 ----EDITORS PLEASE NOTE EVENT WILL SWITCH TO VIEWS OF DIFFERENT CITIES.
 SEE SCHEDULE BELOW FOR TIME CODES--

-CHICAGO / LOS ANGELES /PHILADELPHIA/ NEW YORK - Protesters take to the streets of cities across the U.S. to demonstrate against the police killing of George Floyd.
-Looting of fashion stores was seen on Walnut Street in downtown Philadelphia.
+LOS ANGELES/ NEW YORK - People are seen looting in L.A. during protests across the U.S. to demonstrate against the death in Minneapolis police custody of George Floyd.

 SCHEDULE: